Stakedllc/YIPs/YIPS/yip-14.md

 **Oracle Solution:**
 Lendf uses an in-house oracle solution, similar to Maker's medianizer.
 They aggregate real-time price data from exchanges, mediate (medianize?) the data, and publish it on-chain periodically.

-**Governence**
+**Governance**
 Lendf is a dForce ecosystem project, and is therefore governed by the DF token.
 The token votes on asset integration, fees, interest rate models and more.

 **Security**
 I can not find any security audits for the Lendf smart contracts.

-To-do: More governence research, historical data for: oracle performance, risk (liquidation performance), liquidity, and interest rates.
+To-do: More governance research, historical data for: oracle performance, risk (liquidation performance), liquidity, interest rates.

 ## Specification